Environmental and Energy Engineering (Certificate Level 8)

 One academic year, requiring attendance on two days per week in both semesters.

 The learning experience involves a variety of modes, including classroom based lectures, individual and group project work and tutorials.
 The flexibility in relation to elective choices facilitates a learner centred approach, allowing the learner to direct the focus of his/her own programme of study.

-Having successfully completed this programme the student may have the opportunity to progress to a Level 8 BEng (Hons) programme or a Level 9 MEng programme within the Faculty.
+Having successfully completed this programme the graduate may have the opportunity to progress to a Level 8 BEng (Hons) programme or a Level 9 MEng programme within the Faculty.
 Such opportunities will be dependent on previous qualifications, experience and programme specific entry requirements.
 Alternatively, suitable qualified graduates may proceed to a programme of research leading to a MEng or PhD award.

 Special Purpose Award - Certificate in Environmental and Energy Engineering (Level 8 on the National Framework of Qualifications)

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments and exams.

 The course consists of 30 credits on a part-time basis in the form of six 5 credit modules delivered over two semesters.
 Semester 1 modules are completed between September and January, Semester 2 modules between February and May.